Matheus Martins

-Matheus Martins Silva dos Santos (born 16 July 2003), known as Matheus Martins, is a Brazilian professional footballer who plays as a forward for Watford, on loan from Udinese.
+Matheus Martins Silva dos Santos (born 16 July 2003) is a Brazilian professional footballer who plays as a winger for Botafogo.

 Career

 On 1 July 2021, Martins signed a professional contract with Fluminense.

 On 11 January 2023, Martins joined EFL Championship club Watford on loan from Udinese.
-He made his league debut on 14 January 2023 as a half time substitute in a 2-0 win against Blackpool and made his first start for the club in a 1-1 draw against Rotherham a week later.
+He made his league debut on 14 January 2023 as a half time substitute in a 2–0 win against Blackpool and made his first start for the club in a 1–1 draw against Rotherham a week later.

+On 4 July 2023, Martins rejoined Watford for a second loan spell.